tvdboom/ATOM/README.md

 * **stats()**
 Print out a list of basic statistics on the dataset.<br><br>
 * **report(df='dataset', rows=None, filename=None)**
-Get an extensive report of the data using [Pandas Profiling](https://pandas-profiling.github.io/pandas-profiling/docs/).
-The profile analysis is written in HTML5 and CSS3 and can be accessed through the `report` attribute.
+Get an extensive profile analysis of the data.
+The report is rendered in HTML5 and CSS3 and can be accessed through the `report` attribute.
 Note that this method can be very slow for large datasets.
+Dependency: [pandas-profiling](https://pandas-profiling.github.io/pandas-profiling/docs/).
 	+ **df: string, optional (default='dataset')**
 	Name of the data class attribute to get the report from.
 	+ **rows: int, optional (default=None)**